badoo/lsd/README.md

 # Exploitation

 ## Daemon user
-The best way to run LSD is to do it under the same user that writes to files or the user who has permissions to `lsof` his opened files.
+The best way to run LSD is to do it under the same user that writes to files.
+If multiple users write to filesystem then you will need to run LSD as root (not recommended) or give it permissions to stat() open file descriptors using `setcap`.
 LSD periodically checks all files that are going to be deleted and deletes only when no one holds them (it will delete rotated files immediately in case of wrong permissions)